Corporate Information

 Revenue

-Both the construction and maintenance segments exhibited positive revenue growth in 1H2025 as compared to 1H2024.
-The growth was primarily driven by a higher percentage of revenue recognised from various ongoing and newly awarded construction projects as they progressed to a more active phase in 1H2025.
+Both the construction and maintenance segments exhibited positive revenue growth in FY2025 as compared to FY2024.
+The growth was primarily driven by a higher percentage of revenue recognised from various ongoing and newly awarded construction projects as they progressed to a more active phase in FY2025.

 Cost of sales

-Our cost of sales increased by 36.1% or $19.1 million from $53.1 million for 1H2024 to $72.2 million for 1H2025.
-The increase in cost of sales, comprising sub-contracting costs, cost of construction materials, overheads and labour cost, was in line with the increase in business activities, during 1H2025.
+Our cost of sales increased by 22.2% or $27.4 million from $123.6 million for FY2024 to $151.0 million for FY2025.
+The increase in cost of sales, comprising sub-contracting costs, overheads and labour cost, was in line with the increase in business activities, during FY2025.

 Gross profit and gross profit margin

-For the construction segment, the gross profit margin increased from 24.5% in 1H2024 to 39.0% in 1H2025, largely attributable to the higher contributions from several projects which had commanded better gross profit margins during 1H2025.
-The decrease in the gross profit margin for the maintenance segment from 30.8% in 1H2024 to 9.5% in 1H2025 was mainly due to lower profit margins for current maintenance projects as a result of a more competitive pricing environment.
+The gross profit margin for the construction segment notably improved from 31.0% in FY2024 to 38.4% in FY2025.
+The improvement in the gross profit margin was largely attributable to the higher contributions from several projects which had commanded better gross profit margins during FY2025.
+In contrast, the decrease in the gross profit margin for maintenance segment from 30.7% in FY2024 to 17.3% in FY2025 was mainly due to projects progressing into more active phases, where a higher proportion of costs were incurred as compared to the initial stages.

 Administrative expenses

-1. an increase of $1.4 million in directors' remuneration (including profit sharing accrued) reflecting the higher profit generated by the Group; and
+1. an increase of $2.3 million in directors' remuneration (including profit sharing accrued), reflecting the higher profit generated by the Group; and

-2. a decrease of $0.1 million in repair and maintenance of office equipment,
+5. a decrease of $0.1 million in medical expenses,

 Finance expenses